Buzzefall/OptiSolver/README.md

      solution, or lower bound is worse than record solution cost;

   2. If there is no record - set new record solution;
+  If there is a new record - remember new record solution.
+  If lower bound == upper bound => discard this branch, as we found best possible solution in it (locally optimal);

-  3. If no cities visited, try to add lowest "cost" edge for the transport graph (defined by transport matrix);

-  4. Create two branches if no optimal solution has been found; One branch includes edge x, the second - excludes x (this divides solution subset in two parts, so the algorithm is kinda binary search).
+  3. If no cities visited, try to add lowest "cost" edge for the transport graph (defined by transport matrix); Else create two branches if no optimal solution has been found; One branch includes edge x, the second - excludes x (this divides solution subset in two parts, so the algorithm is kinda binary search).
 The new edge is chosen greedy way too.
 Else return the solution;

-  5. Repeat in each created branch 1-4;
+  5. Repeat in each branch 1-4;

   At each iteration method uses a greedy algorithm to find solution to use it as Upper Bound of optimal solution: "go by the shortest way possible to the next city, until you solve problem (TSP)".